KillianLynch/local-lab-dev/JSON Duality cloud world/duality-views/duality-views.md

     ![showing the genre 25 isnt there](images/no_description.png " ")

-2. Run the following code to update the description of the Kids genre:
+2. Copy the SQL below and click **Run Statement** to update the description of the Kids genre:

     ```
     <copy>
-    UPDATE GENERES
+    UPDATE GENRES
-    SET GENERE_DESCRIPTION = 'Kids genre: captivating, educational, and imaginative films that bring joy to young viewers.
+    SET GENRE_DESCRIPTION = 'Kids genre: captivating, educational, and imaginative films that bring joy to young viewers.
 Explore enchanting adventures and relatable characters, creating cherished memories for families.'
-    WHERE GENERE_ID = 25;
+    WHERE GENRE_ID = 25;
     </copy>
     ```
     ![showing the update ](images/kids_description.png " ")

 3. Now, let's check the Genres table again to see the updated description.
-Run the following code:
+Copy the SQL below and click **Run Statement**:
     ```
     <copy>
     SELECT json_serialize(data PRETTY)